Lyam0udi/Lyam0udi/README.md

 # Hey, I'm Ilias! 👋 💻

-Hi there, I'm **Ilias Lyamoudi**, a **web development engineer** specializing in **Java/Spring, React, and Laravel**.
+Hi there, I'm **Ilias Lyamoudi**, a **web development engineer** specializing in **Java/Spring, React, Angular, and Laravel**.
 I have significant experience in designing and developing Java/JEE/React projects, as well as using the Moovapps Framework.
-I possess advanced proficiency in **Java, Spring, and ReactJS**, with strong competence in Laravel.
+I possess advanced proficiency in **Java, Spring, Angular, and ReactJS**, with strong competence in Laravel.

 I am motivated to learn **new technologies** and take on challenges to continually improve my skills and contribute to exciting projects.
 I'm also keenly interested in industry trends and innovative projects that leverage the latest technologies.